mickfuzz/phd4/_posts/thesis_chapters/2024-3-3-Methodology.md

 - and update outlined here [@rajala_utopian_2023]

-#### Retro Gaming as a Fund of knowledge
+#### Possible funds of knowledge

+NOTE - THIS PROBABLY NEEDS TO GO SOMEWHERE ELSE - TOO CONTEXT SPECIFIC

+As explored in the introduction this study explores an area where several contexts meeting, family learning, coding cultures and informal science clubs.

-As explored in the introduction retro gaming and associated nostalgia can provoke a positive reaction from both parents and children.
+**Retro Gaming as a Fund of knowledge:**  retro gaming and associated nostalgia can provoke a positive reaction from both parents and children.
 This can be used to leverage interest in creative projects.

 This study positions this interest and identification as a fund of knowledge which designers should be aware of and utilise to help address some of the affective barriers to taking part in coding processes.